 Table Of Contents: Yellowstone in September

-5 Quick Things to Know about Yellowstone National Park in September
+5 Quick Things to Know About Yellowstone National Park in September

-Early September vs. Late September
+Early September vs Late September

 This is the single most important distinction for planning.
 Early September and late September at Yellowstone feel like two different parks.

 Early September (September 1-14) still feels like summer in many ways.
 Daytime highs average 70-77 degrees F. Most campgrounds and lodges are still open.
 Crowds are heavy, especially on weekends and around Labor Day.
 The elk rut is just getting started, with bulls polishing antlers and testing their bugles.
-Foliage is green at lower elevations, with just the first hints of gold at the highest points.
+Foliage is green at lower elevations, with the first hints of gold at the highest points.

 Late September (September 15-30) is where the transformation happens.
 Highs drop to the 58-67 degree F range.
 Overnight lows regularly dip below freezing.
 The elk rut is in full swing.
 Aspens and cottonwoods are turning gold along the Gardner River corridor and at Mammoth Hot Springs.
 Several campgrounds have already closed.
 The last week of the month is when you’ll finally notice fewer cars at pullouts and shorter waits at Old Faithful.
 Snow at higher elevations becomes a real possibility.